vairava/My-Retail-Application/README.md

       1.Set the eclipse workspace for the git link below. https://github.com/vairava/My-Retail-Application.git
       2.Use Apache Tomcat 8.0 for running the application and java-1.8(all the dependent jars are included in the workspace itself) .
+      3.Add log4j-1.2.15.jar and log4j.xml inside "Tomcat 8\lib" folder.
+Both these files are inside the project for reference which the interviewer can use.
-      3.Set test data in mongodb(see heading "Setting MongoDB data" below) 4.Hit the MyRetail service and validate results(see heading "Test and validate MyRetailService" below)
+      4.Set test data in mongodb(see heading "Setting MongoDB data" below) 5.Hit the MyRetail service and validate results(see heading "Test and validate MyRetailService" below)

 Setting MONGODB data:
 ----------------------------